edufeed/edufeed/README.md

 ## Logs

+If it is your first time saving log files, run `npm install json2csv`.
+Make sure you have a folder named 'logs' in the edufeed directory.

 ### Viewing Log Analysis Results

 You can view the log analysis results for the current user the following ways: